-On February 18, 1907, 327 Commonwealth was purchased from the estate of Martin Hall by Herbert Dumaresq.
-He and his wife, Frederika (Slade) Dumaresq, made it their home.
-In 1906, they had lived at 107 Beacon.
+On February 18, 1907, 327 Commonwealth was purchased from the estate of Martin Hall by Herbert Dumaresq, He and his wife, Frederika (Slade) Dumaresq, had married in January of 1905, lived briefly at 107 Beacon, and then spent the 1906-1907 winter season in Europe.
 They also maintained a home, Kona Farm, in Moultonborough, New Hampshire.

 Herbert Dumaresq was a former cotton manufacturer and partner in Jordan, Marsh & Company, retail dry goods merchants and department store operators (his first wife, from whom he was divorced, had been Julia Maria Jordan, daughter of Eben Dyer Jordan).

 After purchasing 327 Commonwealth, the Dumaresqs made what an April 1, 1907, Boston Evening Transcript report called “extensive improvements“ to the house.
 The front façade of the house was significantly altered sometime between the late 1890s and the early 1940s, and it appears likely that the remodeling occurred at this time.

 The Dumaresqs lived at Kona Farm and then at the Hotel Touraine (southwest corner of Boylston and Tremont) until the remodeling was completed, taking occupancy in January of 1908.

 On March 20, 1913, Herbert Dumaresq transferred 327 Beacon into Frederika Dumaresq’s name.